 Wondering if your broken Apple product qualifies for a free repair, or is part of a replacement programme?
 You've come to the right place.

 If your iPhone, iPad, Mac, Apple Watch, Apple TV or other Apple product has gone wrong and you don't think it's your fault, you may be able to get Apple (or a company authorised by Apple) to repair it for free, provide a replacement product, or refund your money.
-You can attempt this on an individual, case-by-case basis - read our guide to your legal rights when getting an iPhone repaired for advice - but in some cases Apple institutes a general recall or free repair programme for a particular product or model that it acknowledges has a congenital problem.
+You can attempt this on an individual, case-by-case basis - read our guide to your legal rights when getting an iPhone repaired for advice, or our advice on getting a Mac repaired - but in some cases Apple institutes a general recall or free repair programme for a particular product or model that it acknowledges has a congenital problem.

 From time to time Apple acknowledges that there is a problem with one of its lines and announces that it will replace such products for free.
 In this article we cover Apple's current replacement programmes: check to see if your faulty device is included.
 You might be in line for a free replacement.

 Apple product recalls are an unusual occurrence.
 When it is prepared to admit that a problem is inherent to a product line or certain models within that line, Apple will agree to repair or replace these devices, and either announce this publicly (expecting you to get in touch yourself and seek redress) or in smaller cases contacting affected users proactively.

 Apple did this with the iPhone 5, whose power button was prone to failure - your humble reporter went through this process and was able to get a new iPhone 5 at no cost, even though that iPhone went wrong in a completely different way several months down the line.